deepaksood619/deepaksood619.github.io/docs/knowledge/physics/intro.md

 ## Momentum

-In [Newtonian mechanics](https://en.wikipedia.org/wiki/Newtonian_mechanics), linear momentum, translational momentum, or simplymomentum([pl.](https://en.wikipedia.org/wiki/Plural) momenta) is the product of the [mass](https://en.wikipedia.org/wiki/Mass) and [velocity](https://en.wikipedia.org/wiki/Velocity) of an object.
+In [Newtonian mechanics](https://en.wikipedia.org/wiki/Newtonian_mechanics), linear momentum, translational momentum, or simply momentum([pl.](https://en.wikipedia.org/wiki/Plural) momenta) is the product of the [mass](https://en.wikipedia.org/wiki/Mass) and [velocity](https://en.wikipedia.org/wiki/Velocity) of an object.
 It is a [vector](https://en.wikipedia.org/wiki/Euclidean_vector) quantity, possessing a magnitude and a direction in three-dimensional space.
 Ifmis an object's mass andvis the velocity (also a vector), then the momentum is

-p = mv
+`p = mv`

 In [SI units](https://en.wikipedia.org/wiki/International_System_of_Units), it is measured in [kilogram meters per second](https://en.wikipedia.org/wiki/Kilogram_metre_per_second)([kg](https://en.wikipedia.org/wiki/Kilogram)⋅[m/s](https://en.wikipedia.org/wiki/Meters_per_second)).[Newton's second law](https://en.wikipedia.org/wiki/Newton%27s_second_law) of motion states that a body's rate of change in momentum is equal to the net force acting on it.